Uppingham: Rail

 The nearest railway station is Oakham – 6 mi north – on the cross-country line between Birmingham, Leicester and Peterborough.
 Alternatively, Corby station 9 mi south on the Oakham branch of the Midland Main Line provides frequent services to London.

 Uppingham railway station, at the end of a branch line from Seaton, was opened in 1894 and was located at the end of Queen Street.
 Passenger services were withdrawn in 1960 and the line closed completely in 1964.
 The station area has now been redeveloped as an industrial estate.
 Although the operational railway line runs closest to Uppingham at Manton Junction, it has no station.

 Roads

 An east-west A47 bypass opened in June 1982, providing a link to Peterborough and Leicester.
 The A6003 runs through the town and links Uppingham with Oakham, Corby and Kettering.

 Buses

 Centrebus operates the majority of bus services.
 The main routes link the town with Oakham, Corby, Leicester (via the 747 Uppingham–Leicester), Peterborough and Stamford.
+Buses are also run by Bland’s.